 Direct Restoration (Fillings)

-Crowns are covers or “caps” placed on a tooth or implant to restore it to its natural size, shape, and function.
-Crowns are used to replace large amounts of missing or weakened tooth structure, prevent further cracking of teeth with fracture lines, cover discolored teeth, restore a bite, or stabilize a tooth that has had root canal therapy.
+Crowns are covers or “caps” placed over a tooth or implant to restore it to its natural size, shape, and function.
+Crowns are used to replace large amounts of missing or weakened tooth structure, prevent further cracking of teeth with fracture lines, cover discolored teeth, restore a bite angle, or stabilize a tooth that has had root canal therapy.

 A bridge is an alternative to a dental implant to replace a missing tooth.
 Bridge are a series of dental crowns joined together to prevent tilting and drifting of surrounding teeth that can lead to changes in your bite with potential pain.

 Partials and Dentures are removable appliances designed to replace missing teeth.
 Partials are used to replace several missing teeth, while dentures are used to replace an entire arch of teeth.
 They are made of acrylic, a metal base with acrylic on top, or flexible material.
 Each prosthesis is made to custom fit your mouth, and typically require a series of “fitting” appointments to ensure they feel and look perfect.
 It is also recommended, particularly for a lower denture replacing bottom teeth, to be supported by implants for increased stability in achieving the best functionality!